blekenbleu/KORG-DSD/README.md

 No obvious treble boost with stock SL-7 phono cables and default Mani loading settings.
 Practiced struggling with [Wave Corrector](https://www.wavecor.co.uk/) on Baez' "Diamonds and Rust" side 2;
 Wave Corrector is too eager to split tracks on dramatic singing pauses;
-split threshold is no longer adjustable, `Tips.txt` includes using
+- split threshold is no longer adjustable, `Tips.txt` includes using
-Block - Merge Tracks command to remerge tracks to a single track.
+	- Block - Merge Tracks command to remerge false tracks to a single track.